SyncfusionExamples/How-to-navigate-to-error-cells-in-wpf-datagrid-via-button-click/README.md

-# Navigate to error cells in wpf datagrid via button click
+# How to navigate to error cells in WPF and UWP DataGrid (SfDataGrid) via button click?

 ## About the sample